lubgavrosh/itstep/all_exercise/readme.txt

-Hello there are all my done exercise since 2021
+Hello everyone, there is my dyploma project for academy ITSTEP